-- 14.2 Write offs will be charged to individual service budgets. - 14.3 Delegations and limits regarding write offs can be found in the Finance and Contract Rules which form part of the Council's Constitution. - 14.4 A debt write off must not be used to by-pass the normal debt recovery procedure and therefore there will be internal monitoring of the revised policy to ensure write off is being used correctly. - 14.5 A Write-Off Request must be completed for each write off explaining the reasons for the decision for write off and confirming that the debt recovery procedures have been followed:
+14.2 Write offs will be charged to individual service budgets.

-- The original Write Off Request should be sent to the Corporate Debt Team who will suppress debt recovery in relation to the invoice to which the write off relates. - When a write off request is approved it will be signed and returned to the Corporate Debt Team to update the Sundry Debt system. - The Corporate Debt Team or any delegated officer who may authorise write-offs in accordance with the Council's Finance and Contract Rules may request further information from the originating Service to determine whether the debt is enforceable. - If the Corporate Debt Team or any delegated officer who may authorise write-offs in accordance with the Council's Finance and Contract Rules believes the justification for write off does not comply with the guidance procedures or an invalid reason is given, the writeoff request will be returned to the Service for reconsideration or amendment. - A centralised record of all write offs will be kept by the Corporate Debt Team to be accessible for monitoring purposes.
+- 14.3 Delegations and limits regarding write offs can be found in the Finance and Contract Rules which form part of the Council's Constitution. - 14.4 A debt write off must not be used to by-pass the normal debt recovery procedure and therefore there will be internal monitoring of the revised policy to ensure write off is being used correctly. - 14.5 Write offs can only proceed after consultation with the Corporate Debt Team. - 14.6 A Write-Off Request Form must be completed for each write off explaining the reasons for the decision for write off and confirming that the debt recovery procedures have been followed - The original Write Off Request form should be sent to the Corporate Debt Team who will suppress debt recovery in relation to the invoice to which the write off relates. - When a write off is approved the form will be signed and returned to the Corporate Debt Team to update the Sundry Debt system. - The Corporate Debt Team or any delegated officer who may authorise write-offs in accordance with the Council's Finance and Contract Rules may request further information from the originating Service to determine whether the debt is enforceable. - If the Corporate Debt Team or any delegated officer who may authorise write-offs in accordance with the Council's Finance and Contract Rules believes the justification for write off does not comply with the guidance procedures or an invalid reason is given, the form will be returned to the Service for reconsideration or amendment. - A centralised record of all write offs will be kept by the Corporate Debt Team to be accessible for monitoring purposes.